 Penguins are the best and guano even more so.
 You can find my field blog from Antarctica here.

 I am also involved in the Diomedes project where the goal is to use sailboats to help monitor the health of the oceans.

 I am responsible for the science communication course MNKOM at the MN faculty.
 Here I teach science writing to bachelor- and master students, together with my team of wonderful people, every spring semester.
 At MNKOM we also do spin-off courses and workshops in science communication for researchers (PhDs, post docs), NGOs and research schools.

-I am currently on leave from the Norwegian Environment Agency (Miljødirektoratet) where I worked with management questions in national and international monitoring of pollution, climate and nature.
+I am currently on leave from the Norwegian Environment Agency (Miljødirektoratet) where I work with management questions in national and international monitoring of pollution, climate and nature.

-My background also include studies in journalism (HiOA), editor at Argument and Masterbloggen, and project leader for science communication projects at the Norwegian Research Council.
+My background also includes studies in journalism (HiOA), editor at Argument and Masterbloggen, and project leader for science communication projects at the Norwegian Research Council.

 - Board member of the Institute of Bioscience, UiO

 - Board member of the Norwegian Zoology Union

 - Nicholas Warner and Dorte Herzke (NILU Tromsø)

 - Ian Allan & Luca Nizzetto (NIVA, Diomedes project)